 history of the awards

-celebrating 40 years of the innovation & excellence awards.
+in 2022, we celebrated 40 years of the innovation & excellence awards.

 In 1982, as the property industry gathered to present its first annual awards for excellence and innovation, many of the buildings that now shape our skylines, bring life to our cities and energy to local economies were still distant dreams or sketches on the drawing board.